romeric/Fastor/README.md

   cmpq  %r13, %rcx
   jne L129
 ~~~
-As can be observed, the compiler emits unaligned load and store instructions, but the rest of the generated code is extremely efficient.
+As can be observed, the compiler emits unaligned load and store instructions, but the rest of the generated code is extremely efficient (it does not get more efficient than this).
 For stack allocated and small tensors the unalgined load/store operations should not be a bottleneck, as the data would fit in L1 cache potentially.

 ### Performance benchmark
 Consider the dyadic product `A_ik*B_jl`, that can be computed in Fastor like